 The fast Fourier transform (FFT) provides a method for examining a relationship in terms of the frequency domain.
 Fourier’s theorem states that any waveform in the time domain can be represented by the weighted sum of sines and cosines.
 The same waveform then can be represented in the frequency domain as a pair of amplitude and phase values at each component frequency.Figure 1.
 Time Domain Versus the Frequency Domain

 In the frequency domain, you can separate conceptually the sine waves that add to form the complex time-domain signal.
-Figure 1 shows single frequency components, which spread out in the time domain, as distinct impulses in the frequency domain.
+Figure 1 shows single-frequency components, which spread out in the time domain, as distinct impulses in the frequency domain.
 The amplitude of each frequency line is the amplitude of the time waveform for that frequency component.
 The representation of a signal in terms of its individual frequency components is the frequency-domain representation of the signal.
-The frequency-domain representation might provide more insight about the signal and the system from which it was generated.
+The frequency-domain representation might provide more insight into the signal and the system from which it was generated.

 The samples of a signal obtained from the data acquisition device constitute the time-domain representation of the signal.
 Some measurements, such as noise or harmonic distortion, are difficult to quantify by inspecting the time waveform.
 When the same signal is displayed in the frequency domain by an FFT, you easily can measure the harmonic frequencies and amplitudes.